How to Prevent Cervical Cancer or Find It Early

 By Stacy Simon

-- The Pap test can find early cell changes and treat them before they become cancer.
+- The Pap test can find abnormal cells early so they can be treated before they become cancer.
 The Pap test can also find cervical cancer early, when it’s easier to treat.

 Following the American Cancer Society guidelines can help find cervical cancer early, and can also find pre-cancers, which can be treated to keep cervical cancer from forming.